yzygitzh/ReDroid/README.md

     1. Detecting Phase: ReDroid runs it on both real and emulator platforms, collects runtime traces and compares the real traces against emulator traces.
 Apps equipped with anti-sandbox techniques would have (largely) different behaviors, thus different traces are generated on real and emulator platforms.
 From that ReDroid detect anti-sandbox behaviors.

-    2. Countering Phase: ReDroid replays the app with JDWP monitor enabled, collecting critical methods' return values.
-Then corresponding DSM (dynamic state modification) rule is **automatically** generated and passed to [Xposed][xposed], making what critical methods return in emulator the same as in real devices.
+    2. Countering Phase: ReDroid replays the app with JDWP monitor enabled, collecting some critical methods' return values.
+Then corresponding DSM (dynamic state modification) rule is **automatically** generated and passed to [Xposed][xposed], making what critical methods return in emulator the same as in real devices, neutralizing potential anti-sandbox behaviors.

 ## Prerequisites